automenta/jgrapht/README.md

 # JGraphT: Stream Graph + Blueprints interface

 Experimental fork that introduces Iterator/Stream methods in the core Graph interface as an alternative to the default Set<V> and Set<E> methods.
-Includes an oumplementation of (Tinkerpop Blueprints)[https://github.com/tinkerpop/blueprints/wiki] which wraps
+Includes an implementation of (Tinkerpop Blueprints)[https://github.com/tinkerpop/blueprints/wiki] which wraps
-Blueprints Graph as JGraphT DirectedGraph for use in JGraphT.
+Blueprints WrapperGraph as JGraphT DirectedGraph for use in JGraphT.

+Requires Java 8

 ---